MJLMills/rhorix/conversionScripts/README.md

 ### WriteTopology.pm
 Contains routines for writing files which adhere to the topology document type definition.

-*writeTopologyXML*
+*writeTopologyXML* - Write a complete topology file.

-writeSourceInformation
+writeSourceInformation - Write a complete source information element.

-writeNuclei
+writeNuclei - Write a set of nuclei.

-writeNucleus
+writeNucleus - Write a single Nucleus.

-writeCriticalPoints
+writeCriticalPoints - Write a set of critical points.

-writeCP
+writeCP - Write a single critical point.

-writeGradientVectorField
+writeGradientVectorField - Write a complete gradient vector field element.

-writeMolecularGraph
+writeMolecularGraph - Write a complete molecular graph element.

-writeAtomicSurfaces
+writeAtomicSurfaces - Write a set of atomic surfaces.

-writeAtomicSurface
+writeAtomicSurface - Write a single atomic surface.

-writeInteratomicSurface
+writeInteratomicSurface - Write a single interatomic surface.

-writeEnvelopes
+writeEnvelopes - Write a set of constant electron density envelopes.

-writeEnvelope
+writeEnvelope - Write a single constant electron density envelope.

-writeAtomicBasins
+writeAtomicBasins - Write a set of atomic basin elements.

-writeAtomicBasin
+writeAtomicBasin - Write a single atomic basin element.

-writeRingSurfaces
+writeRingSurfaces - Write a set of ring surface elements.

-writeRingSurface
+writeRingSurface - Write a single ring surface element.

-writeRing
+writeRing - Write a ring element.

-writeCage
+writeCage - Write a cage element.

-writeTriangulation
+writeTriangulation - Write a triangulation element.

-writeEdge
+writeEdge - Write an edge element.

-writeFace
+writeFace - Write a face element.

-writeAtomicInteractionLine
+writeAtomicInteractionLine - Write an atomic interaction line element.

-writeGradientPaths
+writeGradientPaths - Write a set of gradient path elements.

-writeGradientPath
+writeGradientPath - Write a single gradient path element.

-writePoint
+writePoint - Write a single point element.

-writePositionVector
+writePositionVector - Write a single position vector element.

-writeMap
+writeMap - Write a single map element.

-writePair
+writePair - Write a single pair element.

 ### TopUtils.pm

-*getRank*
+*getRank* - Convert a critical point label to the corresponding integer rank value.

-*getSignature*
+*getSignature* - Convert a critical point label to the corresponding integer signature value.

 ## Topology Program Specific Modules

 ### ParseViz.pm
 Contains functions for reading from AIMAll's .*viz formats and creating corresponding objects.

-*parseMgpviz*
+*parseMgpviz* - Master routine for parsing contents of an .mgpviz file.

 parseRingSurfacesFromMgpviz